kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 No religious or other services will be performed at the church located at 4742 Todds Road in Lexington, Kentucky, this includes: regular Sunday morning/evening worship services, Wednesday evening Bible study, funeral services or wedding ceremonies.

+## Impersonation Notice
+Micah has written an open letter to the CIA for using impersonators of him and his slain family members to further these attacks.
+This is required reading to understand how far the government will go to cover this up.
+Please forgive the language and the rushed nature of the letter.
+[Click here to read it](https://github.com/Mission23/Mission23/wiki/Pastoral-Anniversary).

 ***
 # The Massacre at Mount Calvary Baptist Church